7pace Timetracker's integration with Azure DevOps lets you "Start Tracking" directly from a work item or backlog, see time spent, pace, and activities

 You assign budgets to work items from the 7pace Timetracker Tab in the work item form.
 You can also view budget inheritance information directly from the 7pace Timetracker tab.
 For more information, click here.

-Once 7pace Timetracker is installed and you click on a work item in DevOps Services, you will notice that a "Start Tracking" button displays (see screen shot, below) on the resulting work item details window.
-Clicking this button will open the 7pace Timetracker Windows Client (if you have downloaded and paired it from the "Apps" page) and also initiate tracking on the Web Client for that work item immediately.
+Once 7pace Timetracker is installed and you click on a work item in DevOps Services, you will notice that "Start Tracking" and "Add Time" buttons display (see screen shot, below) on the resulting work item details window.

-The Work Item "Details" Page: When you open a work item to view or edit its details, you will see the Start Tracking button.
+The Work Item "Details" Page: When you open a work item to view or edit its details, you will see the Start Tracking and Add Time buttons.